Another dead end. Isaac swore, and regretted it.

 Then again, it wasn’t like they could turn back now.
 They didn’t really have a choice, had to see it through.

-Laura swallowed.
-She had been growing stronger the past month.
-Yasmin still saw her as a helpless child, far too weak to hold her own, but Laura was more than that now.
+She had been growing stronger.
+Yasmin still saw her as a helpless child, too weak to hold her own, but Laura was more than that now.
 She could make the trip without her mother if she wanted, not that it would do any good.
 Yasmin thought she would burn out, wouldn’t last for long — she never said it, but she might as well have.
 Laura gritted her teeth in response.
-She would show her mother just how far she could go.
+She would show her mother just how much she was capable of.

 It hit her like a brick, and she almost lost her grip.
-She almost laughed, too, for it was staring her in the face — Isaac didn’t like Laura.
-Or, no, that wasn’t quite right — he wasn’t comfortable around her.
+She almost laughed, too, because it was staring her in the face — Isaac wasn’t comfortable around Laura.

 Why, she had no idea.
 Laura was outgoing and happy and fun.
-Yasmin could only imagine Isaac felt there was something in between them now.
+Yasmin could only imagine Isaac felt there was something in between the two of them now.
 And, sure, there was, but how was that a bad thing?
-It wasn’t like the two of them were ever anything more than friends.
+It wasn’t like the they were ever anything more than friends.
 It certainly didn’t give Isaac an excuse to be rude to her, or ignore her daughter.

 Another, louder tear sounded from somewhere on her back, and Yasmin groaned.